-Delta Airlines welcomes service and emotional support animals aboard all flights.
+Delta Airlines welcomes service animals aboard all flights.
 These animals will travel in the cabin at no additional charge.
 Delta adheres to the rules and regulations for service animals as set forth by the U.S. Department of Transportation.
 However, regardless of your chosen airline, Dogs on Planes encourages all travelers with service animals to be familiar with their basic rights and responsibilities.

 Within the U.S. Department of Transportation parameters, Delta Airlines has its own set of service animal policies that passengers should be aware of.